joedski/forum-skin-space/README.md

 - Finish regularizing `.layouttable` styles
 - Apply `.layouttable` to the demo HTML (especially Message Center)
 - Test `.layouttable` by writing the User Settings stuff
+- User controls at the top are ugly at small screen widths